yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 [*"Domain-Driven Design: Tackling Complexity in the Heart of Software"*](http://dddcommunity.org/book/evans_2003/) published in 2003.
 The book gave a clear definition of DDD and how the principle can be used in the modern software design and implementation.
-In general, DDD asks for a principle to *focus the design and development of software components by following the domain-specific characteristics*.
-It requires the domain experts that delineate the problems at the logical level, with which the blueprints of the software design should be put together to map to the business logics.
+In general, DDD asks for *focus on the design and development of software components by following the domain-specific characteristics*.
+It requires the domain experts to delineate the problems at the logical level, with which the blueprints of the software design can be put together to map to the business logics.
 Given the hierarchical or aggregational structures of domain layers in a DDD application, communications of various components for deciding how they can be designed and implemented are important.